Chia-Network/chia-docs/docs/12rpcs/data_layer_rpc_api.md

 The data layer RPC API is exposed by default on port 8562.
 This port must not be exposed publicly for security concerns.

+Note: Hashes used as arguments for the commands documented here may or may not be prefixed with `0x`.
+Both forms are valid syntax.

 ## Commands

 * [`create_data_store`](#create_data_store)